 I have had some first-hand experiences of retrieving collections, and a couple of experiences of trying to track down files only to discover that they have probably been thrown out by heirs for whom they held no interest.
 These experiences are I’m sure fairly representative and indicate some of the issues involved.
 The first I was instrumental in securing was that of Jim Jameson, who had a large number of automatic writing scripts produced by his mediumistic wife.
-They lived at Wymondham, just outside Norwich, and as I was living in Norfolk at the time I went to see them several times to discuss possible donation to the Society for Psychical Research (SPR).
-Dr Jameson said that he wanted to ensure that the scripts, which held enormous personal significance for him and his wife, were going to the best place, and he quizzed me carefully before agreeing to consign them to me to transport to the SPR’s office.
-A second, much more extensive, collection was that of the late Mostyn Gilbert, and after some correspondence I and my wife made a couple of visits to Bexhill to discuss its acquisition, collect the boxes for the SPR, and then return a few items that were not relevant to his psychical research activities.
+They lived at Wymondham, just outside Norwich, and as I was living in Norfolk I went to see them several times to discuss possible donation to the Society for Psychical Research (SPR).
+Dr Jameson said that he wanted to ensure that the scripts, which held enormous personal significance for him and his wife, were going to the best place, and he quizzed me carefully before agreeing to consign them to me for transport to the SPR’s office.
+A second, much more extensive, collection was that of the late Mostyn Gilbert.
+After some correspondence I and my wife made a couple of visits to Bexhill to discuss its acquisition, conveyed the boxes to the SPR, and then returned a few items that were not relevant to Gilbert’s psychical research pursuits.

 In both cases the individuals had expressed a wish that their files should be preserved.
 In the first Jameson assigned the papers before death, in the second Gilbert’s wishes were carried out by his family.
 A third instance involved the photographic albums of Cyril Permutt which were ‘on loan’ to the SPR, and I negotiated their purchase with his son, the money kindly coming from the Institut für Grenzgebiete der Psychologie und Psychohygiene at Freiburg.
 These were success stories, and the SPR has acquired similar collections over the years, mainly from members who had had a long association with the Society and left express instructions in their wills.